 This portfolio showcases my projects and growth as an engineer, highlighting how I apply theory, creativity, and precision to turn ideas into reality.

-Group Project to create a Accessibility-focused DC-powered Handheld Pool Launcher.
+Group Project to create an Accessibility-focused DC-powered Handheld Pool Launcher.

 Ongoing contributions to Olin Baja SAE Team for this year's competition.